The Club will be called North Belfast Harriers and will be affiliated to

 • A statement of annual accounts will be presented by the Treasurer at the AGM or as soon as is reasonably feasible there after

-• Any cheques drawn against club funds should hold the signatures of the Treasurer plus up to two other officers.
+• Any cheques drawn against club funds should hold the signatures of the Treasurer plus up to two other officials

-• The accounts shall be audited by an auditor or auditors appointed by the Annual General Meeting or examined by any independent person who shall be appointed by the Annual General Meeting”
+• The accounts shall be audited or independently examined by an auditor or auditors appointed by the Annual General Meeting or examined by any independent examiner who shall be appointed by the Annual General Meeting

-• The AGM will receive a report from officers of the Management Committee and a statement of the audited accounts.
+• The AGM will receive a report from officials of the Management Committee and a statement of the audited or independently examined accounts.

-• Elections of officers are to take place at the AGM.
+• Elections of officials are to take place at the AGM.
 All members, with the exception of junior members, shall have the right to vote at the AGM.
-The quorum for AGMs will be at least 15 people
+The quorum for AGMs will be at least 15 voting members

 • The Management Committee has the right to call Extraordinary General Meetings (EGMs) outside the AGM.
 Procedures for EGMs will be the same as for the AGM.

-Meetings open to all members of the club will be convened by the Correspondence Secretary and shall meet not less than four times a year.
-The minimum period of notice required to hold any members update meeting of the club is seven clear days from the date the notice is deemed to have been given.
-Members Update Meetings will be held with the purpose to update members on the progress made by the committee and to seek any necessary consensus
+Meetings open to all members of the club will be convened by the Secretary The minimum period of notice required to hold any members update meeting of the club is seven clear days from the date the notice is deemed to have been given.
+Members Update Meetings will be held with the purpose to update members on the progress made by the committee and to seek any necessary consensus.

 • This club is committed to ensuring that equity is incorporated across all aspects of its development.
 In doing so it acknowledges and adopts the following Sport